SocosLLC/emailsms/README.rst

 emailsms
 ===========

 Module for sending SMS via email SMS gateways.
-Requires the phone service provider of the recipient to be known.
+Requires an email account to send from, and for the phone service provider of the recipient to be known.

+Email SMS gateways are unreliable at best.
+This is not a suitable method for sending texts for any production use.
+This is, however, a free and easy way to prototype SMS-based services.

 Usage
 -----